Setup

 Rspack 1.4.10 compiled successfully in 30 ms

-- To setup the repository locally.
+- Set up the repository locally